tbaker67/ResiRuler/README.md

 The "Run" tab is designed for use of a single cif structure file

 After uploading a CIF file, you can specify what chains in your structure you'd like to actually calculate distances for by simply selecting them from the dropdown menu.
-Do note that for very larger structures you will likely want to select a subset of chains and/or adjust the upper and lower thresholds, as otherwise it may be too computationally to intensive for less powerful machines.
+Do note that for very larger structures you will likely want to select a subset of chains and/or adjust the upper and lower thresholds, as otherwise it may be too computationally intensive for less powerful machines.

 ![Run Page 1](ResidueRuler/images/run/Run_Page1.png)

-After hitting "Run" a contact map as well as table of all inter-residue distances will be calculated
+After hitting "Run" a contact map as well as a table of all inter-residue distances will be calculated

 ![Run Page 2](ResidueRuler/images/run/Run_Page2.png)